Let’s Make a Deal? – Examining Russia’s National Character

 How has this inferiority complex formed?
 In many ways it is due to war, pain retains.
 Focusing on the modern era alone highlights several examples.
 Following successfully absorbing Napoleon’s Grande Armee, the Russians were slow to change and on the eve of the Crimean War in 1853, her military was a poorly led and equipped peasant conscript army.
-As detailed in Orlando Figes’ excellent work, , the “ethos of the army was dominated by 18th century parade-ground culture of the tsarist court.”
+As detailed in Orlando Figes’ excellent work, The Crimean War, the “ethos of the army was dominated by 18th century parade-ground culture of the tsarist court.”
 Following her thrashing by the modernized British and French militaries at a cost of 450,000 dead (for comparison the United States lost a similar number in World War 2), Russia again lost in 1905 to Imperial Japan, and finally her inflexible system came crashing down with another defeat in World War I, ushering in the Revolution.

 With the collapse of the USSR a new era opened for engagement with Russia.
 The administration of President George H.W.
 Bush wisely chose to give the bear its space.
-In exchange for German membership in NATO, promises were made to not move NATO’s eastern border “” to Russia.
+In exchange for German membership in NATO, promises were made to not move NATO’s eastern border “one inch closer” to Russia.
 This promise did not last long.
 In 1999 Poland, Hungary, and the Czech Republic were added.
 And then in 2004 seven more countries, Estonia, Latvia, Lithuania, Romania, Slovakia, Slovenia, and Bulgaria were added.
 These decisions shifted the eastern border of NATO to 100 miles from St. Petersburg.
 During the Cold War it was 1,000 miles.
 Were these choices prudent given Russia’s inferiority complex?
 Her neighbors soon found out.

 Despite vehement Russian and Western European objections, in 2008 Georgia and Ukraine were considered for NATO’s Membership Action Plan (MAP).
 The supercharged neoconservative Bush administration, eager to push the Freedom Agenda right up to the bear’s den, could not take no for an answer.
-Thinking the Americans had their backs, the Georgians under went up to the bear’s den and started poking.
+Thinking the Americans had their backs, the Georgians under now imprisoned Saakashvili went up to the bear’s den and started poking.
 The Russian bear had enough and swiped back, both in Georgia and then in Ukraine and Crimea in 2014.
 How would the United States feel if the President of Mexico invited Russian troops to drill in the Baja peninsula a few dozen miles from the Naval Base of San Diego?

 Filtered through the Russian inferiority complex, recent Russian actions are more “clear”.
-In TAC recommended , Angela Stent examines post-Cold War US-Russian relations.
+In TAC recommended The Limits of Partnership, Angela Stent examines post-Cold War US-Russian relations.
 In 2012 the Obama administration passed the Sergei Magnitsky Accountability and Rule of Law Act to address the questionable death of Mr. Magnitsky, a lawyer investigating embezzlement attributed to Russian law and tax enforcement officials.
 The bill created a visa ban list for individuals connected to his death and left open the possibility of adding more names of those deemed guilty of human rights abuses.

 The Russian reaction reportedly “surprised American officials.”
 The Duma passed the Dima Yakovlev Law, banning future adoptions of Russian children by Americans.
 Additionally, the “Kremlin announced that it had its own blacklist of U.S. officials guilty of violating human rights who could not enter Russia.”
 Was this list legitimate?
 Likely not, but through the prism of inferiority their retaliation doesn’t seem out of bounds.
 The Russians felt compelled to meet an eye for an eye, to be “seen as equal.”

 This complex became abundantly clear in the wake of the Ukrainian crisis.
 Crimea had been culturally Russian since 1783 after Catherine the Great annexed the territory following a war with the Ottoman Turks.
 Only in 1954 did Nikita Khrushchev return the peninsula in an act of goodwill.
 Sevastopol remained on lease for the Russian Navy, being only one of two warm water ports (the other being Tartus in Syria), a clearly vital strategic interest.
 Following the election of Russian leaning Viktor Yanukovych in 2010, the lease on the port was extended from 2017 through 2042.
 However after Yanukovych fled in the February 2014 revolution, the rights to Sevastopol were in jeopardy and Russia had no other strategic option than to act.
-Launching a hybrid war of “”, the Crimea was seized and a separatist conflict in Eastern Ukraine erupted.
-Following the , the United States enacted sanctions that “sharply restricted access for Russian state banks to Western capital markets, their biggest source of foreign lending.”
+Launching a hybrid war of “little green men”, the Crimea was seized and a separatist conflict in Eastern Ukraine erupted.
+Following the downing of MH17, the United States enacted sanctions that “sharply restricted access for Russian state banks to Western capital markets, their biggest source of foreign lending.”

 The Russian response to sanctions?
 They had to shoot back, even if it was into their own foot.
 They “banned food imports from all the countries that had joined the U.S.-EU sanctions.”
 As stores and restaurants became barren and dysfunctional ordinary Russians sarcastically decided their new gourmet dish would be “oysters from Belarus.”